ABOUT KZN WOMEN IN BUSINESS

 2016-2017: MEL GARD

 Mel Gard assumed the helm of the organisation in January 2016.
-Mel camesfrom a strong entrepreneurial and marketing background, and was instrumental in forming the digital communication of KZNWIB.
+Mel came from a strong entrepreneurial and marketing background, and was instrumental in forming the digital communication of KZNWIB.
 Under her stewardship, the organisation became a registered NPO and made the largest single donation to its elected charity since the organisation's inception.